pascallaliberte/sharpen.page/_i18n/en/_posts/2019-08-30-just-lucky-or-idea-solid.md

 The harder their <mark>struggle</mark> before they knocked on your door, the more likely you are to have something solid to sell to.

-{% include components/aside-note.html text="If you sold product and there was little to no struggle being felt, you might be selling a commodity, or you might be selling something else than your product.
+{% include components/aside-note.html text="If you think there was little to no struggle being felt, you might be selling a commodity, or you might be selling something else than your product.
 More on that in a future article." %}

 **What you can do once you have your answer**: Change your product's page to vividly relate to your visitor that you understand their struggle.
 Make them _know_ they've come to the right place. **Make them feel understood**.